colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-1.md

 1. A text editor (I recommend using Visual Studio Code if you're unsure) - This is where you'll be writing your code.
-2. A Web Browser with access to developer tools - We'll be interacting with the browser console throughout the tutorial, especially at the start since the game won't have a front-end around this point
+2. A Web Browser with access to developer tools - We'll be interacting with the browser console throughout the tutorial, especially at the start since the game won't have a front-end around this point.
+I'll be using Google Chrome throughout this tutorial.
 3. A HTTP Server (I recommend using the
    [Live Server Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)).
 This is required because we'll be using
    [ECMAScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) without any JavaScript build tools.
 Attempting to try this without a HTTP